firedynasty/applescript/README.md

 Jupyter_notebook.scpt allows me to drag and drop ipynb files into a droplet app that I can put onto the Finder toolbar which will open the directory of file in Terminal and then use nbopen to open the file from Terminal.

+(There is a second applescript repository as to not confuse you with other files).